Brent Smith, Ph.D.

-Dr. Smith's scholarly research appears in mainstream and niche peer-reviewed journals, such as Journal of Business Research, Marketing Intelligence & Planning, Psychology & Marketing, Journal of Business Ethics, Journal of Marketing Channels, Sport in Society, Marketing Education Review, and International Journal of Pharmaceutical & Healthcare Marketing.
+Dr. Smith's scholarly research appears in mainstream and niche peer-reviewed journals, such as Journal of Business Research, Marketing Intelligence & Planning, Psychology & Marketing, Journal of Business Ethics, Journal of Marketing Channels, Journal of Global Marketing, Sport in Society, Journal of Sport & Social Issues, Marketing Education Review, Technology in Society, and International Journal of Pharmaceutical & Healthcare Marketing.
 In addition, Dr. Smith has served as editor-in-chief for International Journal of Marketing and Sales Education and editor of two multi-authored books, Global Perspectives on Contemporary Marketing Education and Mission-Driven Approaches in Modern Business Education.

 Smith, B. (2019).
 Data-driven readability assessments of Jesuit business schools' mission statements.
 In B. Smith (Ed.), Mission-driven approaches in modern business education (pp. 62-92).
 Hershey, PA: IGI Global.